jodehavi/azureunleashed/Fabrikam-Bookstore/readme.md

 Simple php bookstore application that is built on top of the Laravel framework

-You need the following:

-* PHP 5.6.4 or greater installed.

-* MySQL database

-* Composer

 Clone this repository and navigate into the Fabrikam-Bookstore folder.
-This app uses composer to manage its packages so you will need to run:

-	composer install
+Run setup.sh to install the required components and setup the application.
 This will pull down the Laravel Framework and set it up within the app.

 When that is complete, create a .env file at the root level (under Fabrikam-Bookstore).
 This file needs to contain your database connection information and should look like this: